 - Decreased bowel sounds.

-These symptoms are treated with diphenhydramine 25 mg to 50 mg IV / IM or benzotropine 1 mg to 2 mg IV / IM.
+These symptoms are treated with diphenhydramine 25 mg to 50 mg IV / IM or benztropine 1 mg to 2 mg IV / IM.

-ECG changes such as sinus tachycardia and QT interval prolongation may be the result of neuroleptic toxicity.
+ECG changes such as sinus tachycardia and QT interval prolongation may result from neuroleptic toxicity.

 With QTc prolongation of more than 500 ms, treatment with magnesium 2 to 4 mg IV for 10 minutes is indicated.

-The most life-threatening emergency associated with the use of neuroleptics is a neuroleptic malignant syndrome.
+The most life-threatening emergency associated with neuroleptics is neuroleptic malignant syndrome.

 Symptoms generally develop within 1 to 3 days, mortality rates are 5% to 20%, and most deaths occur due to complications from muscle stiffness.

-The clinical features of neuroleptic malignant syndrome include:
+The clinical features of the neuroleptic malignant syndrome include:

 - The tetrad of altered mental status.